 3. Responsibilities Of A Waiter

 The job duties of a waiter vary based on the establishment.
-Out of the various responsibilities a waiter performs, the most common ones include:
+Out of the various responsibilities a waiter performs, the most common ones include the following:

-Book reservations for customers over the phone, through email, or an electronic booking system
+Book reservations for customers over the phone, through email, or through an electronic booking system

 Set and arrange tables by placing clean linen or mats, cutlery, glasses, and crockery on the tables